tom-wells/instinctweddding/_posts/2019-06-19-erika+neil.md

 ---
 img : "/assets/images/Erika-and-Neil-Camber-Sands-and-Rye-Engagement-_-Instinct-Wedding-101.jpg"
 title: Erika & Neil Engagement Session in the moody Camber Sands and Rye
-excerpt: Some days are just good days.
-One of days Good Days was a day when I got a pleasure to meet Erika and Neil for their engagement session in Rye.

 ---

 Some days are just good days.